Autodesk/coroutineworker/README.md

 ## Specs

-- Supported on Native and JVM
+- Supported on Native and JVM (feel free to contribute adding more targets)
-- Kotlin 1.3.41
+- Kotlin 1.3.50

 ## Gradle